plaidman/retromega-next/README.md

     - more straightforward scaling logic
     - fix issues with images that fail to load
     - fix issues with images that affect other elements on the page
+- new systems
+    - pico-8
+    - lynx
+    - ports

 ### Next - Jan 26th
 - rewrote all views and functionality from scratch